ricmclaughlin/ricmclaughlin.github.com/_posts/2016-10-05-aws-sysops-elastic-block-storage.md

 3. Magnetic - Cheap and slow EBS volumes can also be Cold HDD (sc1) and Throughput Optimized HDD (st1).
 Can not specify IOPS with this storage type.

 ### Initializing EBS Volumes (pre-warm)
 For peak performance from the EBS volume if you are mounting it for the first time you can do a `dd if={mount location} of=/dev/null bs=1M` which writes to every block.
-If creating from a snapshot use the `fio` utility which reads from every block on the volume.
+If creating from a snapshot use the `fio` utility which reads from every block on the volume - something like `sudo fio --filename=/dev/xvdf1 --rw=randread --bs=128k --iodepth=32 --ioengine=libaio --direct=1 --name=volume-initialize`

 ### Resizing and Modifying an EBS Volume
 It is not possible to resize or modify an EBS volume while it is mounted.
 Take a snapshot, modify as you would like then stop the running instance, attach, then restart the instance.